Catterick Garrison: History

 The base was originally named Richmond Camp but was changed to Catterick Camp in 1915 and later modified to Catterick Garrison in 1973.
 After serving as a prisoner of war camp at the end of the First World War, the idea to make Catterick a permanent military barracks was first suggested after the partitioning of Ireland in 1921, to replace The Curragh.
 The required land was purchased, and building plans were put forward in 1923.
 Construction was undertaken by John Laing & Son, and by the mid-1930s most of the camp's facilities were complete.
 During the Second World War, the camp was once again used to house prisoners of war.

 RAF Catterick closed in 1994 and was transferred to the British Army to become Marne Barracks, which falls under the command of Catterick Garrison.

 In 2007 an investigation began after allegations that a parachute regiment soldier was filmed being sexually assaulted in Catterick.

-In 2018, to celebrate the centenary of the Armistice and the end of the First World War, four stone monuments, including a steam locomotive and a likeness of Lord Baden Powell, were erected on the town's central roundabout.
+In 2018, to celebrate the centenary of the Armistice and the end of the First World War, four stone monuments, depicting a steam locomotive, a likeness of Lord Baden Powell, a First World War Tommy and a pilot of the Royal Flying Corps, were erected on the town's central roundabout.